slatedb/slatedb/docs/0002-compaction.md

 All of this is to say, Tiered compaction feels like a great starting point for a general-purpose store, and we have reasonable short-term workarounds and long term solutions to most of the problems that we anticipate with tiered compaction.

-SlateDB’s tiered Compaction Policy will work as follows:
+SlateDB’s tiered Compaction Scheduler will work as follows:
-1. Whenever a new CompactorUpdate arrives on the policy channel:
+1. Whenever a new CompactorUpdate arrives on the scheduler channel:
-    1. The Compaction Policy groups SRs into levels L2, L3,...
+    1. The Compaction Scheduler groups SRs into levels L1, L2,...
 A level with a larger index is considered “lower” (ugh - this is confusing).
-The size of the runs in LN is at most `l1_sst_size X l1_compaction_threshold X compaction.policy.tiered.level_compaction_threshold^(N - 1)`
+The size of the runs in LN is at most `l0_sst_size X l0_compaction_threshold X compaction.scheduler.tiered.level_compaction_threshold^N`
     2. Iterate over the levels from lowest to highest.
 For each level, maybe schedule a compaction.
 The Compaction includes all SRs in the level as its source (TODO - we could probably include compactions for the higher level as well if it needs to be compacted, and so on - but we can add this later).
 The destination SR ID is the ID of the last SR in the level.
 Schedule a compaction for level N if:
-        1. The number of SRs in N > `compaction.policy.tiered.level_compaction_threshold_runs`
+        1. The number of SRs in N > `compaction.scheduler.tiered.level_compaction_threshold_runs`
-        2. The number of SRs in N+1 < `compaction.policy.tiered.level_max_runs`
+        2. The number of SRs in N+1 < `compaction.scheduler.tiered.level_max_runs`
         3. The number of uncompleted compactions < `max_compactions`
         4. No ongoing compaction from level N
-    2. Maybe schedule a compaction for L1.
-The Compaction includes all SSTs in L1 as its source.
+    2. Maybe schedule a compaction for L0.
+The Compaction includes all SSTs in L0 as its source.
 The destination SR ID is the highest unused SR ID.
-Schedule a compaction for L1 if:
+Schedule a compaction for L0 if:
-        1. The number of SRs in L1 > `l1_compaction_threshold_ssts`
+        1. The number of SRs in L0 > `l0_compaction_threshold_ssts`
-        2. The number of SRs in L2 < `compaction.policy.tiered.level_max_runs`
+        2. The number of SRs in L1 < `compaction.scheduler.tiered.level_max_runs`
         3. The number of uncompleted compactions < `max_compactions`
-        4. No ongoing compaction from L1
+        4. No ongoing compaction from L0

 ### Back-Pressure

 The design described above applies back-pressure so that we don’t wind up writing faster than we can compact and get unbounded read/space amplification.
-SlateDB blocks new writes if the number of SSTs in L1 exceeds `l1_max_ssts`.
-This shouldn’t happen if compaction is keeping up and is able to merge SSTs from L1 to L2.
-Compactions to L2 are blocked if the number of runs in L2 is greater than `compaction.policy.tiered.level_max_runs`.
-Similarly, Compactions to L3, L4, … LN are blocked if the number of runs in those levels exceeds the threshold.
+SlateDB blocks new writes if the number of SSTs in L0 exceeds `l0_max_ssts`.
+This shouldn’t happen if compaction is keeping up and is able to merge SSTs from L0 to L1.
+Compactions to L1 are blocked if the number of runs in L1 is greater than `compaction.scheduler.tiered.level_max_runs`.
+Similarly, Compactions to L2, L3, … LN are blocked if the number of runs in those levels exceeds the threshold.

 ### Reads
 *Point-Lookups*